BKsell/OpenCosy/README-en.md

 3. Start using OpenCosy Browser

 Note:
-- This project removes many private features developed by Hot Land Studio.
+- This project removes many private features developed by RTStudio.
 If you want to customize the browser, please use Cosy Browser instead.

 ### Building from Source